 I am now so pleased to be able to offer charcoal dog portraits, in fact I am very happy to offer pet portraits in charcoal full stop!
 See the new updated pet portraits from photos prices list and make sure you read my Customer reviews from happy clients!

 Charcoal is my current new love!
-I used derwent charcoal pencils for this.
+I used derwent charcoal pencils for my charcoal drawings.
 I bought them on a whim as I used to do graphite portraits (can you imagine how long they took me, my pastels take months!) and I wanted to offer a more affordable pet portrait so hoped these would be the answer, and I’m glad to say they are!

 I used white pastelmat which I mistakenly bought in a sale, however it did seem the ideal surface and colour for charcoal portraits.
 I also hoped my first impression of it being a scratchy surface would be wrong!
 It wasn’t!
 It felt as scratchy as ever but the charcoal soon covered it up, the coverage was very quick, I remember using pastel before and it took a lot to fill in the nap but the charcoal was just amazing!